JMU Selected to Compete in Outdoor Campus Challenge

 Outdoor Nation and The North Face selected ten schools who will go head-to-head in the fall, competing to see who can get the most people in their student bodies and surrounding communities outside and active.
 Think Mother Nature meets March Madness.
 During the eight-week Outdoor Nation Campus Challenge, participating individuals at each school will self-report on their outdoor activities through an interactive online platform powered by ContestCore.
 The school that logs the most activities outside at the end of the competition will win a valuable prize package, scholarship for an outdoor program assistant, a custom gear library, an outdoor festival for all students, and valuable bragging rights.
 An individual achievement award, 'Outsider of the Year', will also be given to the student that inspires the most people to get outdoors.

 JMU is in a unique position to win the Campus Challenge with its close proximity and abundance of outdoor recreational opportunities and a highly engaged student body.
-UREC plans to initiate a series of far-reaching, large-scale events and challenges over the course of eight weeks this Fall, including:
+UREC has planned a series of far-reaching, large-scale events and challenges over the course of eight weeks this Fall.
+There will also be a "Peakbagger’s Challenge," where students can compete to hike the most surrounding mountains to win a prize.
+Learn more about these events and the Peakbagger's Challenge!

 Other schools selected to compete in the 2014 Campus Challenge include: Appalachian State University, California State University, Long Beach, College of Saint Benedict and Saint John's University, George Mason University, Michigan Technological University, Spelman University, University of Central Florida, University of Iowa and University of Wisconsin-Madison.